Lab Alumni

 Daniel Weitzner

-Postdoctoral Internship: Tampa VA
+Postdoctoral Internship site: Tampa VA

-Predoctoral Internship: Houston VA
+Predoctoral Internship site: Houston VA

-Dan is a first-year neuropsychology resident at the James A. Haley Veterans' Hospital, located in Tampa, Florida.
+Dan is a second-year neuropsychology resident at the James A. Haley Veterans' Hospital, located in Tampa, Florida.
 His clinical work will include inpatient experiences conducting assessments of individuals with a history of acquired brain injury, and outpatient experiences in the Memory Disorder Clinic.
 He also remains actively involved in research, focusing on predictors of cognitive decline.

 Former grad student Alyssa